tsnl/qy/doc/rambles-pt5-next_steps.md

                 -   static ones via class-based method-call syntax.
                 -   constructors and destructors implicitly (treated like 'builtin magic' for now)
             -   should NOT be able to define classes, derive from C++ classes, etc.
+            -   NOTE: since types will support method injection now, why not
         -   TODO: add builtin support for **reflection**
             -   investigate C++'s run-time type info system (since we need to interop with C++ anyway)
             -   can fill in C++ RTTI using libclang, but means we link with C++ with source-only.